 The Firm has a clear process, as evidenced by the Terms of Reference for the Investment Performance Committee, for appointing and monitoring performance of investment managers and performance is monitored on an ongoing basis.
 Discussions and actions taken are recorded in minutes.
+The FSMC supports the Head of Financial Services in their accountability for the management of NFU Mutual's Financial Services business (advice and manufacturing) by providing oversight of governance and risk, including financial controls and outsourcing and financial performance.

-The GAA was provided with the papers for the Financial Services Proposition Governance Form, which meets every month to discuss fund performance (quarterly in depth), risk and current issues relating to the options available to investors.
+The FSMC also approves escalated recommendations from the Financial Services Pricing Committee (FSPC) and FSPGF.
+The FSPGF meets every month to discuss fund performance (including quarterly meetings with more in-depth discussions), risk and current issues relating to the options available to policyholders.